alysonbennett/Weather-Jams/README.md

 ## Weather Jams Project

-Kelsey Busser
+* Kelsey Busser
-Alyson Bennett
+* Alyson Bennett
-Jackson Smith
+* Jackson Smith
-Ronnie Cromer
+* Ronnie Cromer
-Stephen Ross
+* Stephen Ross
-Paris Plain
+* Paris Plain

 ## User Story

-AS A music enthusiast that works outside
+* AS A music enthusiast that works outside
-I WANT a music playlist that matches the current weather conditions SO THAT I have relevant music to listen to during my work day
+* I WANT a music playlist that matches the current weather conditions
+* SO THAT I have relevant music to listen to during my work day

 ## Project Description

-We will create an application that curates a customized playlist based on current weather conditions.

-GIVEN I am a music enthusiast that works outside
+* GIVEN I am a music enthusiast that works outside
-WHEN I open the application
+* WHEN I open the application
-THEN I insert my location or desired location
+* THEN I insert my location or desired location
-WHEN the weather conditions are retrieved and displayed THEN I am provided with a customized playlist based on the current conditions
+* WHEN the weather conditions are retrieved and displayed

-WHEN I select a specific genre or mood
-THEN I am provided with a playlist based on that genre or mood
+* THEN I am provided with a customized playlist based on the current conditions

-WHEN I the weather is display or the genre/mood is selected THEN the page theme alters to reflect such weather/genre/mood

 ## Wireframe
 <!-- [Image of what site will look like] -->

 ## API's We Will Use
-Open Weather Map
+* Open Weather Map
-YouTube
+* Soundcloud

 ## Rough Breakdown of Tasks
 Front End Design: